Combat diver in full gear on a boat at the water's edge, ready for cold water maritime training.

 The Physiology of Cold Water Immersion

-Cold shock response occurs within the first thirty to ninety seconds of cold water immersion.
-Rapid cooling of skin triggers an involuntary gasp reflex, hyperventilation, and an acute cardiovascular stress response, heart rate and blood pressure spike sharply.
+Cold shock response, the cascade Tipton first characterized in 1989, occurs within the first thirty to ninety seconds of cold water immersion.
+Rapid cooling of skin triggers an involuntary gasp reflex, hyperventilation, and an acute cardiovascular stress response: heart rate and blood pressure spike sharply.
 This phase is the highest drowning risk window even for strong swimmers, because the involuntary respiratory response overrides voluntary breath control.

 Swimming failure phase occurs as limb cooling progresses and peripheral muscle temperature drops.
-Muscular force production decreases significantly when muscle temperature falls below approximately twenty-seven degrees Celsius.
-The ability to sustain swimming strokes, maintain propulsion, and execute effective movement begins degrading within ten to thirty minutes of cold water immersion at temperatures below fifteen degrees Celsius, faster at lower temperatures.
+Muscular force production decreases significantly when muscle temperature falls below approximately twenty-seven degrees Celsius (81°F).
+The ability to sustain swimming strokes, maintain propulsion, and execute effective movement begins degrading within ten to thirty minutes of cold water immersion at temperatures below fifteen degrees Celsius (59°F), faster at lower temperatures.

-Hypothermia develops as core temperature falls below thirty-five degrees Celsius.
+Hypothermia develops as core temperature falls below thirty-five degrees Celsius (95°F), the clinical threshold for general hypothermia.
 Cognitive function impairs progressively.
 Decision-making quality declines.
 Voluntary muscle control degrades further.
 At this stage, the operator's ability to perform tactical tasks is significantly compromised regardless of fitness level.

 Cold Acclimatization: The Adaptation That Makes a Difference